On this page:

 Check the mountain, not the App

 Cape Town has a reputation for unreliable weather.
-One moment, the next, a chilly wind sweeps in from the Atlantic.
+One moment fine, the next, a chilly wind sweeps in from the Atlantic.
 Locals describe it as“four seasons in one day”.

 Cape Town’s weather is confusing.
 One hour, it’s bright and windless.
 Next, the wind pumps.
 This is caused by the geography of the peninsula that lies between two bodies of water.
-The icy Benguela Current drifts up from Antarctica on the Atlantic side, while False Bay is warmer.
+The icy Benguela Current drifts up from Antarctica on the Atlantic side, while False Bay is somewhat affected by the Agulhas Current and is a bit warmer.

 A gentle sea breeze can turn into a gale in minutes.
 Rain can suddenly appear, and then the weather will clear in a flash.